wonkodv/hanstool/README.md

 Some Default Commands
 -----------------

-The default scripts define some commands:
+The default scripts define some commands for example:

     !
 Redo a command from the history by its number or starting text